25 May Dos & Don’ts Regarding What to Post this Memorial Day

 Memorial Day is almost upon us once again.
 For millions of Americans, the holiday is a chance to remember those in the military who sacrificed their lives for our country.
 For others, Memorial Day is also the official demarcation of summer.
-It’s a day to gather with friends and family, and enjoy the warm weather (although, the start of summer will look a bit different this year).
+It’s a day to gather with friends and family and enjoy the warm weather (although, the start of summer will look a bit different this year).

 What kind of content is appropriate to post on Memorial Day?
 From honoring the military to honoring the summer, we’re lending you our social media agency expertise to share a few DOs and DON’Ts on what to post on this national holiday.

 DO: Post a general comment, recognizing the holiday.
 Patriotic but apolitical images, such as an American flag or the Statue of Liberty, are appropriate.

 - This post is simple: it mentions the reason behind Memorial Day, and it uses simple imagery.